 - Keep up to date with international developments in LGBTI policy

 - Link up with (developments in) international networks and organisations

-On 1 December 2016 the Rainbow Cities Network had 30 members.
+On March 30, 2020 the Rainbow Cities Network had 30 members from 14 countries.
 Read more about these cities.

 Sustainability and commitment

 Cities are represented by a staff member of the administration, so not by politicians or NGOs.
-By organising the Network this way, the members aim for sustainability and commitment at the working level of policy making and implementation.
-The Mayor, or Deputy Mayor, of a member city needs to guarantee political backing by signing the Memorandum of Understanding, committing to the goals and activities of the Network.
+By organising the RCN this way, the members aim for sustainability and commitment at the working level of policy making and implementation.
+The Mayor, or Deputy Mayor, of a member city needs to guarantee political backing by signing the Memorandum of Understanding (MoU), committing to the goals and activities of the Network.